adammark/Markup.js/README.md

 var context = { salary: 5000000 };

 var template = "{{if salary|big|even}} A nice round number! {{/if}}";
 ```

+In the above example, `salary|big|even` returns *5000000*, which
+resolves to *true* in the IF statement. *You should follow this
+convention if you write boolean pipes.*

 ## Includes